asim3/notes/data/kubernetes/other/job/index.md

         command: ["echo", "Hello Kubernetes!!!"]
         # command: ["sleep", "60"]
       restartPolicy: Never

-  # runs 2 time.
-  # will start the 2nd after the 1st complete.
+  # run job 5 times
-  completions: 2
+  completions: 5

-  # will start 2 pods at the same time.
+  # allow 3 pods to run at the same time
-  parallelism: 2
+  parallelism: 3

   # number of retries after pod is fail.
 (Error: backoffLimitExceeded)
   backoffLimit: 2

-  # number of seconds to wait if no response from the pod before termination.
+  # number of seconds to wait if no response from the pod before termination
+  # "no response" limit in seconds (SuccessfulDelete)
-  activeDeadlineSeconds: 10
+  activeDeadlineSeconds:
 ```